populse/populse_mia/developer_doc/download_spm12_standalone.md

 Right click on the JavaForOSX.pkg then choose Open with Installer (default).
 The Java for OS X 2017-001installer starts, it displays a dialog box.
 Answer the questions  then install.

-6- ./run_spm12.sh /Applications/MATLAB/MATLAB_Compiler_Runtime/v713/ fmri works fine now !!!
+6- `./run_spm12.sh /Applications/MATLAB/MATLAB_Compiler_Runtime/v713/ fmri` works fine now !!!

 P.S.
 Tested on macOS 10.13.6.
+The run_spm12.sh fle for this version is not compatible with mia.
+While `./run_spm12.sh /Applications/MATLAB/MATLAB_Compiler_Runtime/v713/ fmri` works fine in a terminal, using this version of spm standalone results in an error with this message: `/Volumes/Users/econdami/Documents/spm/spm12Standalone/spm12Stndalone_r7771/run_spm12. sh: line 60: ./spm12.app/Contents/MacOS/spm12_maci64: No such file or directory`.
+We need a run_spm12.sh like as in spm12_r7532_BI_macOS_R2018b.zip (https://www.fil.ion.ucl.ac.uk/spm/download/restricted/utopia/dev/) with MCR_R2018b_maci64_installer.dmg.zip (https://fr.mathworks.com/products/compiler/matlab-runtime.html).
+With the last two, mia works fine !